-Table 1: MAP-21 Planning Factors Factor System Planning (RTP) Funding Strategy (MTIP) High Capacity Transit (HCT) 4.
-Increase Accessibility The RTP policies are organized on the principle of providing accessibility to centers and employment areas with a balanced, multi- modal transportation system.
+Table 1: Federal Transportation Planning Factors Factor System Planning (RTP) Funding Strategy (MTIP) High Capacity Transit (HCT) 4.
+Increase Accessibility The 2018 RTP policies are organized on the principle of providing accessibility to centers and employment areas with a balanced, multimodal transportation system.
 The policies also identify the need for freight mobility in key freight corridors and to provide freight access to industrial areas and intermodal facilities.
 Measurable increases in accessibility to priority land use elements of the 2040- growth concept is a criterion for all projects.
 The MTIP program places a heavy emphasis on non-auto modes in an effort to improve multi-modal accessibility in the region.
 The planned HCT improvements in the region will provide increased accessibility to the most congested corridors and centers.
 Planned HCT improvements provide mobility options to persons traditionally underserved by the transportation system.
-5. Protect Environment and Quality of Life The RTP is constructed as a transportation strategy for implementing the region's 2040-growth concept.
-The growth concept is a longterm vision for retaining the region's livability through managed growth.
-The RTP system has been "sized" to minimize the impact on the built and natural environment.
+5. Protect Environment and Quality of Life The 2018 RTP is constructed as a transportation strategy for implementing the region's 2040-growth concept.
+The growth concept is a long- term vision for retaining the region's livability through managed growth.
+The 2018 RTP system has been "sized" to minimize the impact on the built and natural environment.
 The region has developed an environmental street design guidebook to facilitate environmentally sound transportation improvements in sensitive areas, and to coordinate transportation project development with regional strategies to protect endangered species.
-The RTP conforms to the Clean Air Act.
-The MTIP conforms to the Clean Air Act.
-The MTIP focuses on allocating funds for clean air (CMAQ), livability (Transportation Enhancement) and multi- and alternative modes (STIP).
-Bridge projects in lieu of culverts have been funded through the MTIP to enhance endangered salmon and steelhead passage.
-Complete Streets projects funded to employ new practices for mitigating the effects of storm water runoff.
+The 2018 RTP conforms to the Clean Air Act.
+The MTIP implements the Transportation Control Measures (TCMs) of the air quality SIP for CO and Ozone related emissions The MTIP focuses on allocating funds for clean air (CMAQ), livability (Transportation Enhancement) and multi- and alternative modes (STIP).
+Bridge projects in lieu of culverts have been funded through the MTIP and other regional sources to enhance endangered salmon and steelhead passage.
 Light rail improvements provide emission-free transportation alternatives to the automobile in some of the region's most congested corridors and centers.
 HCT transportation alternatives enhance quality of life for residents by providing an alternative to auto travel in congested corridors and centers.